linhlv1506/Photoshop-Script-Export-Corona/README.md

 # Photoshop-Script-Export-Corona
-- Export layer to lua
+- Export layer photoshop to lua
-- Export icon corona
+- Export icon corona from image in photoshop